scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 ### Intra-ISD Beaconing
 In the intra-ISD beaconing, PCBs are propagated top-down, along parent-child links, from core to leaf ASes.
 Each AS discovers path segments from itself to the core ASes of its ISD.

+At each AS, the PCB will be processed and propagated at the subsequent propagation event.
+As propagation events are not synchronized between different ASes, a PCB arrives at a random point in time during the interval and may be buffered before potentially being propagated.
+With a propagation interval T at each AS, the mean time until the PCB is propagated in one AS therefore is T / 2 and the mean total time for the propagation steps of a PCB of length L is at worst L * T / 2 (with a variance of L * T^2 / 12).

+Note that link removal is not part of path discovery in SCION.
+For scheduled removal of links, operators let path segments expire.
+On link failures, endpoints route around the failed link by switching to different paths in the data plane.

+To achieve scalability, SCION partitions ASes into ISDs and in an ideal topology the inter-ISD core network should be kept to a moderate size.
+For more specific observations, we distinguish between intra-ISD and inter-ISD beaconing.

+### Intra-ISD Beaconing

 Typically, this directed, acyclic graph is narrow at the top, widens towards the leafs, and is relatively shallow; intermediate provider ASes have a large number of children, while they only have a small number of parents.
 The chain of intermediate providers from a leaf AS to a core AS is typically not long (e.g. local, regional, national provider, then core).

 Each AS potentially receives PCBs for all down-path segments from the core to itself.
 While the number of distinct provider chains to the core is typically moderate, the multiplicity of links between provider ASes has multiplicative effect on the number of PCBs.
 Once this number grows above the maximum recommended best PCBs set size of 50, ASes trim the set of PCBs propagated.
 As the choice is among different ways to transit the local AS, operators are well equipped to choose among this set of PCBs.